Union, Progress and Democracy: Justice

 UPyD supported reforming the Spanish Penal Code to impose an indefinite imprisonment sentence for crimes of the utmost gravity, having previously submitted this issue to a consultative referendum.
 The criminals condemned would have had the possibility of parole or pardon after spending a minimum of 35 years in prison if they had received a favourable, individualised prognosis for social reintegration in a sentence review process.

 Society

-UPyD endorsed same-sex marriage and same-sex couples' adoption, regarding homophobia as "utterly reprehensible" and contending that a traditional family wasn't "the only valid option".
+UPyD endorsed same-sex marriage and same-sex couples' adoption, regarding homophobia as "utterly reprehensible" and contending that a traditional family was not "the only valid option".
 The magenta party favoured the regularisation of surrogacy and voluntary prostitution, and the legalization of euthanasia coupled with assisted suicide as a way of offering terminally ill people the option of dying without prolonged suffering.

 The party endorsed the decriminalisation of cannabis, but would have maintained the prohibition of other illegal drugs.

 Bullfighting

 The party supported bullfighting as a national festival and advocated the exclusive competence of the state to regulate bullfighting to prevent the Spanish autonomous communities from banning bullfighting traditions.
 However, UPyD refused to recognise the intangible cultural heritage status of bullfighting.
 The party also rejected providing grants-in-aid to bullfighting events at either the European or Spanish (local, regional and national) level, thereby making Spaniards responsible for determining the future of bullfights based on their attendance or non-attendance at bullrings.
 Lastly, UPyD supported the abolition of the Toro de la Vega tournament and the Toro embolado.